stemn/stemn-frontend/websiteNew/README.md

+# Stemn Website

-Anyone can get the Stemn Website running locally and develop new features.
+Anyone can get the [Stemn Website](https://dev.stemn.com/) running locally and develop new features.
 The entire frontend is open-source!

 ## Install